 Staff will be responsible for reporting to the parent observed changes in the child’s health, or accidents that may have happened to their child while at school.

-Medication will not be administered at preschool.
+Medication is usually not administered at preschool.
 Since most medicine is given at 4-hour intervals, parents are asked to work around preschool hours.
+Exceptions will be made for medications needed for emergencies such as rescue inhalers and Epi-pens, in which case the parent will complete and sign the Permission to Administer Medicine form.

-Preschool will be canceled any time that the DeWitt Public Schools is canceled for inclement weather.
-A delay in the starting time of DeWitt Public Schools does not effect the starting time of preschool classes.
+Preschool will be canceled any time that the St. Johns Public Schools is canceled for inclement weather.
+A delay in the starting time of St. Johns Public Schools does not effect the starting time of preschool classes.
 When there is a fog delay, our preschool will be in session.
-Parents are responsible for keeping informed of school closings via the Internet, radio, or television stations.
+Parents are responsible for keeping informed of school closings via the Internet, radio, or television.

 Drop Off and Pick Up